 - Pain and tenderness on the outside of the upper arm near the elbow

 - Pain that radiates into the forearm and wrist

 - Weakness, particularly when performing gripping or twisting motions

 Tennis elbow symptoms usually develop gradually over the course of several weeks or months.
 Symptoms are often worse after any activity involving the forearm.
 It is commonly seen in the dominant arm, but it can affect the non-dominant arm or both arms.
 Consult our orthopedic elbow specialists if you’re suffering from any of these symptoms.

 What does treatment for tennis elbow entail?

-For many patients, treatment for lateral epicondylitis / tennis elbow can be entirely treated with conservative measures, including:
+For many patients, our tennis elbow specialists treat lateral epicondylitis entirely with conservative measures, including:

 - Applying ice

 - Wearing a tennis elbow brace centered over the back of your forearm